kentaro0919/100-days-of-code/log.md

 **Thoufhts:** testiong POST is not working...

-**Today's Progress**: Done moving view test to different file. view and model has different test file now.
+**Today's Progress**: Done moving view test to a different file. view and model have different test file now.

 **Todays's Progress** Clean Up the test part II
 ### Plans ###